ideas-productivity/hpc-best-practices-webinars/STYLE-GUIDE.md

 - `presenter-ids` is always an array, even if only one item
 - if a `presenter-ids` element does not match any of the actual presenter-ids, the two common failure modes are for it to be blank or for it to pick up the first presenter-id, alphabetically
 - `archives` are currently presented like "*Archives:* [Video](http://example.com) (YouTube) | [Slides](http://example.com) (PDF) | [Q&A](http://example.com) (PDF)"
+- `archives` allows a special key for YouTube videos: `yt-video-id`.
+This is an alternative to `url` (one or the other must be present).
+This allows us to embed YouTube videos as well as giving a regular link to them.
+- In some cases, where there is more than one video, we may want to control whether or not a given video is embedded in the webinar listing.
+For this there is the optional `dont-embed` key, which needs to be set to `true` to *not* embed the video.
+The double negative is a result of the fact that I couldn't figure out how to set a default for a complex structure like this in `_config.yml`.
+Plus, setting a default there would meant that `archives` always exists in a webinar entry, which would complicate the logic used to display it.

 ### Notes
 - Content required to advertise an upcoming webinar: